 Two students– both of whom serve as members of the Vassar Student Association Cabinet selected by the VSA– shall serve as non-voting observers to the Board and may fully participate in discussions at meetings.

-From time to time, the Board may approve groups or associations of alumnae/i as observers to the Board.

 SEC.
-10
+10. ADDITIONAL BOARD PARTICIPANTS

+The Board may name Advisors to attend meetings of the full Board in a non-voting capacity.
+Advisors are meant to provide guidance or perspective on the needs and interests of a specific constituency of alums.

-The The African American Alumnae/i of Vassar College (“AAAVC formed in 1984 as a steering committee has two co-chairs, who shall serve as observers to the Board and may fully participate in discussions at meetings, but without any voting rights.
+The African American Alumnae/i of Vassar College (“AAAVC”), originally formed in 1984 as a steering committee, has two co-chairs, who shall serve as AAAVC Advisors to the Board and may fully participate in discussions at meetings.

-Two students – the Senior Class President and a member of the Vassar Student Association (“VSA”) Executive Board selected by the VSA – shall serve as observers to the Board and may fully participate in discussions at meetings, but without any voting rights.

 ARTICLE X. VASSAR CLUBS

 Upon the approval of the Clubs Committee (see Article IX, Sec.
-8), Vassar alumnae/i may form clubs in strategic regions.
-Such clubs shall produce programs to enhance the personal, professional, and social experiences of local alumnae/i, and maintain connection between local alumnae/i and the College.
+7), Vassar alums may form clubs in strategic regions.
+Such clubs shall produce programs to enhance the personal, professional, and social experiences of local alums, and maintain connection between local alums and the College.
 The Clubs Committee shall review and evaluate the activities of domestic and international Vassar clubs.
-These groups shall have such budgets provided by the Office of Alumnae/i Affairs and Development.
+These groups shall have such budgets provided by the Office of Advancement.
 The budget allocations will be determined, from time to time, in consultation with the Clubs Committee.

 ARTICLE XI.
 ALUMNAE/I ASSOCIATION TRUSTEES OF VASSAR COLLEGE